Giant Palouse earthworm: Biology

 Little is known about the giant Palouse earthworm.
 Typical adult specimens are about 8 in in length.
 They are related to a species in Australia that is a true giant at 3.3 ft, the giant Gippsland earthworm.
 The worm is albino in appearance.
 Prior to its rediscovery in 2010, the worm was believed to give off a scent similar to that of the lily flower when handled and that it was able to spit in self-defense; however, the specimens captured did not exhibit these capabilities.
+Such nature of burrowing for Giant Palouse Earthworm was recorded to a depth of as much as 15 feet, and it is said to aestivate during dry seasons.
+Continued existence was confirmed through recent sightings, including recovery of specimens in 2010 and 2012 after it had been declared extinct in the 1980s.
+It is considered vulnerable because of habitat loss and competition from non-native species.

 This species' native habitat consists of the bunch grass prairies of the Palouse region.
 The fertile soil consists of deep loess hills enriched with volcanic ash and rich layers of organic matter.
 It is thought to sustain the earthworm during dry seasons.
 The earthworm burrows deep during summer droughts and enters a state of aestivation.

 Research

 It had been described as "very common" in the Palouse region in the 1890s, according to an 1897 article in The American Naturalist by Frank Smith.
 Smith's work was based on four specimens sent to him by R. W. Doane of Washington State University.
 A scanned image of the letter accompanying the original specimens is found Letter to Frank Smith from R.W.
 Doane 1897.

 There was no scientific survey conducted in the late 19th century to determine the spatial extent and abundance of the earthworm.

-A Summer 2009 project was launched by Jodi Johnson-Maynard, a University of Idaho associate professor and a soil ecologist specializing in macroinvertebrates, to find specimens.
+A summer 2009 project was launched by Jodi Johnson-Maynard, a University of Idaho associate professor and a soil ecologist specializing in macroinvertebrates, to find specimens.
 Only four sightings had been confirmed (prior to the 2010 discovery) in the past 30 years, the previous most recent sighting was in 2005 by one of Johnson-Maynard's students, Yaniria Sánchez de León.
 Funding was provided through various contracts with the Idaho Conservation Data Center in the Idaho Department of Fish and Game and in cooperation with the Washington Department of Fish and Wildlife.

 In 2012, two specimens were found near Paradise Ridge, south of Moscow, Idaho, one by Cass Davis (on April 13) and one by Joseph Szasz (on June 5).
 Both were transferred to the University of Idaho.